 Back Pain Is Preventable With Low Back Exercises

-Frequently low back exercises are not complicated and do not require any fancy equipment to be effective, in fact a lot of injuries occur at the gym when people are trying to lift more weight than their body can handle whilst using poor technique and form.
-Just as too little activity and a highly sedentary lifestyle can lead to more low back pain due to loss of flexibility, strength and endurance as well as the sustained tissue loading and circulatory issues that not moving can cause.
-But just like not moving can cause pain so too can doing the wrong exercises or doing the right exercises but with bad form or too much weight.
-A lot of good low back exercises require no gym membership or equipment and can simply be carried out at home working them into the daily routine.
+Low back exercises do not need to be complicated or require any fancy equipment to be effective.
+In fact, a lot of “injuries” to the back occur at the gym when people are trying to lift more weight than their body can currently handle, or lifting weight using poor technique and form.
+Often frustratingly, too little activity and a highly sedentary lifestyle can lead to the onset of lower back pain due to the loss of flexibility, strength and endurance as well as the sustained tissue loading and circulatory issues that not moving can cause.
+But just like not moving can cause pain so too can doing the wrong exercises, or doing the right exercises with poor form or too much load at the gym.
+Many beneficial low back exercises require no expensive gym membership or equipment and can simply be carried out at home, worked into your daily routine.

-What Low Back Exercises Should You Avoid?
+Low Back Exercises To Avoid

-- Leg lifts: Leg lifts are another exercise that are sometimes plugged as a good way strengthen your core, however like sit-ups people will frequently tend to use muscles in their hips to perform the exercise and this muscle activation will dominate over any actual abdominal or lower back muscle activation.
-As well as this lifting both legs together can stress your spine if you don’t have the appropriate strength to carry out the exercise safely using the correct muscles and maintaining a neutral spinal position throughout the exercise due to poor technique, or a lack of strength may potentially exacerbate low back pain in some individuals.
+- Leg lifts: Leg lifts are another exercise that are sometimes plugged as a good way strengthen your core however like mentioned above with “sit-ups” people frequently tend to overuse muscles in the front of their hips performing this exercise.
+With hip flexor muscle activation dominating over any actual abdominal or lower back muscle activation.
+Additionally, lifting both legs off the ground together can stress your spine if you don’t have the appropriate strength to carry out the exercise safely.
+Failing to maintain a neutral spinal position throughout the exercise due to poor technique, or a lack of strength may potentially exacerbate low back pain in some individuals.